Livestock & Poultry

 Vesicular Stomatitis Update 08/10/2023- Status until this Notice is Replaced

-Changes to this notification are made as needed to reflect any continuing threat from VSV in neighboring states and findings of VSV on Arkansas premises.
-The Livestock and Poultry Division is monitoring all potentially affected species through the efforts of Livestock Inspectors stationed and present at all livestock auction barns selling cattle, swine, sheep, and goats.
-Livestock Inspectors are also present for observation and documentation checks at horse auctions and equine events within Arkansas.
+Changes to this notification are made as needed to reflect any continuing threat from the vesicular stomatitis virus (VSV) in neighboring states and findings of VSV on Arkansas premises.
+The Arkansas Livestock and Poultry Division is monitoring all potentially affected species through the efforts of livestock inspectors stationed and present at all livestock auction barns selling cattle, swine, sheep, and goats.
+Livestock inspectors are also present for observation and documentation checks at horse auctions and equine events within Arkansas.

-On May 17, 2023, the National Veterinary Services Laboratories in Ames, Iowa, confirmed the index case of Vesicular Stomatitis Virus (VSV) in San Diego County, California.
+On May 17, 2023, the National Veterinary Services Laboratory in Ames, Iowa, confirmed the index case of VSV in San Diego County, California.
 The following week, additional cases were confirmed in Riverside County, California.
 During the week of June 16, 2023, the index case for Texas was confirmed in Maverick County.

 Currently, there are confirmed cases of VSV in California, Nevada, and Texas.
 Special entry requirements are needed at this time.
 Please check this site often for any changes in status for the situation.

-ANY EQUINE (horses, mules, donkeys, miniatures, etc.) MOVED FROM A VSV AFFECTED COUNTY (county has any Quarantined Premises) or FROM ANY COUNTY NEXT TO AN AFFECTED COUNTY (also called an Adjacent County) to travel within the borders of Arkansas, attend an event in Arkansas, or be relocated to Arkansas must be accompanied:
+ANY EQUINE (horses, mules, donkeys, miniatures, etc.) MOVED FROM A VSV AFFECTED COUNTY (county has any quarantined premises) or FROM ANY COUNTY NEXT TO AN AFFECTED COUNTY (also called an adjacent county) to travel within the borders of Arkansas, attend an event in Arkansas, or be relocated to Arkansas must be accompanied by a certificate of veterinary inspection (CVI) dated within 5 days of movement from origin premises that:

-- a state licensed and Category 2 - USDA Accredited veterinarian from the state of origin with
+1. Is signed by a state licensed and category 2 - USDA accredited veterinarian from the state of origin

-- the EIA/”Coggins” test results noted with laboratory document verification numbers and
+3. Includes EIA ”Coggins” test results noted with laboratory document verification numbers

-- VSV STATEMENT: “All animals individually identified and noted on this Certificate of Veterinary Inspection have been examined by me and found to be free from signs or lesions of vesicular stomatitis virus infection.
+5. Includes the following VSV statement“All animals individually identified and noted on this Certificate of Veterinary Inspection have been examined by me and found to be free from signs or lesions of vesicular stomatitis virus infection.
 The owner of the animals listed has attested to me that these animals have not had direct contact or indirect exposure to any premise quarantined or suspect for presence of vesicular stomatitis within the past 30 days.”

 Other information about VSV movement restrictions and other information sources can be found: https://www.aphis.usda.gov/aphis/ourfocus/animalhealth/animal-disease-information/cattle-disease-information/vesicular-stomatitis-info